-Next, Experiment 1B tested whether positive JOL reactivity observed on mediated paired-associates in Experiment 1A would extend to mediated paired-associates presented in the backward direction.
-Like mediated paired-associates presented in the forward direction, backward mediated paired-associates also contain an indirect link between the cue and target.
-However, by reversing the order of items within pairs, any potential relatedness cues which participants might perceive due to correctly guessing a pair’s mediator would be poor indicators of later cued-recall performance, given that targets in backward pairs are low probability responses to cue items based on free-association norms (i.e., even though pairs are linked through Backward Associative Strength (BAS), they are not related through FAS).
-As a result, backward mediated paired-associates provide a stronger test of the relational encoding account, as per this account, reactivity would be expected to occur anytime items within cue-target pairs share a relation, regardless of the direction of the association.
+Next, Experiment 1B tested whether positive JOL reactivity observed on mediated pairs in Experiment 1A would extend to mediated pairs presented in the backward direction.
+Like mediated pairs presented in the forward direction, backward mediated pairs also contain an indirect link between the cue and target.
+However, by reversing the order of items within pairs, any potential relatedness cues which participants might perceive due to correctly guessing a pair’s mediator would be poor indicators of later cued-recall performance, as targets in backward pairs are low probability responses to cue items based on free-association norms (i.e., even though pairs are mediated through Backward Associative Strength (BAS), they are not related through FAS).
+As a result, backward mediated pairs provide a stronger test of the relational encoding account, as per this account, reactivity would be expected to occur anytime items within cue-target pairs share a relation, regardless of the direction of the association.

-Based on previous research, we again anticipated that positive reactivity would extend to forward paired-associates and that no reactivity would be observed on unrelated cue-target pairs.
-Additionally, our predictions for backward mediated paired-associates were the same as our predictions for mediated paired-associates in Experiment 1A.
+Based on previous research, we again similarly anticipated that positive reactivity would extend to forward pairs and that no reactivity would be observed on unrelated cue-target pairs.
+Additionally, our predictions for backward mediated pairs were the same as our predictions for mediated pairs in Experiment 1A.
 Specifically, we anticipated that requiring participants to provide JOLs at encoding would improve memory for this pair type via relational encoding of the indirect link between cue and target.
 As such, any reactivity patterns observed in Experiment 1B were expected to be in line with a relational encoding account of JOL reactivity.

 Method